Building Your Dream Home in 90 Days: A Step-by-Step Guide

 With a focus on locally sourced ingredients, the city’s restaurants are as diverse as its people.
 Eventide Oyster Co has a huge selection of oysters in their raw bar and a lobster roll that’s not just about lobster.
 Their toasted bun has the soft texture of an Asian style roll and they add pickled veggies, aioli, and celery salt.

 Central Provisions, a two-story restaurant that offers upscale comfort foods and cocktails.
-Chef and owner Brian Hibbard draws on experience from Los Angeles, Mexico, New York City, and more when creating his menu.
-Small plates range from spicy raw beef salad with cilantro and peanuts to smoked carrots with whipped goat cheese, while entrees include shepherd’s pie and sirloin steak.
+Chef and owner Brian Hibbard draws on experience from Los Angeles, Mexico, New York City, and more when creating his menu. small plates range from spicy raw beef salad with cilantro and peanuts to smoked carrots with whipped goat cheese, while entrees include shepherd’s pie and sirloin steak.

 In the heart of downtown is UNION, a restaurant and meat market that uses seafood from the nearby harbor, produce from local farms, and honey from its rooftop beehives.
 Combine dishes with craft beer or cocktails such as the Emergency Margarita, which combines Reposado Tequila, Grand Marnier and Aperol.